zamzar/zamzar-python/README.md

 ## Installation

-You can install `zamzar-python` using pip:
+You can install the Zamzar Python SDK using pip:

 ```bash
 pip install --upgrade zamzar-sdk